What kind of battery does the wireless sensor use?

 Why does the repeater not have an average 10-year battery life like the sensor?

 The Sensys Networks repeater consumes more power than a Sensys Networks wireless sensor because it must always listen for sensor transmissions even if the sensors are not sending data, because it is actively transmitting or receiving much more often than a single sensor as it supports communications with all its neighboring sensors and with its corresponding access point, and because it sends SYNC packets continuously (every 125 milliseconds).
-Consequently, the standard repeater model (RP240-B) has an estimated average battery life of 2 years, while the long-life repeater model (RP240-B-LL) has an estimated average battery life of 8 years.
+Consequently, the repeater model RP240-B has an estimated average battery life of 2 years, while the repeater model RP240-B-LL has an estimated average battery life of 7 years.
 Replacement of the repeater battery, however, can be easily performed in the field, typically without requiring lane closure.

 Can the repeater battery be monitored?